-1 adopted rules on the same subject.
-Amendment of a rule is used when the agency proposes to 2 change the language of a previously adopted rule.
-Repeal of a rule is used when the agency 3 proposes to repeal a previously adopted or amended rule.
-4 5 SECTION 305.
+Many states have similar provisions to provide notice of proposed rule adoption to the public.
+This section is based upon the provisions of Section 3-103 of the 1081 MSAPA.
+Rulemaking is defined in Section 102(28).
+Adoption of a rule is used when the agency has not adopted rules on the same subject.
+Amendment of a rule is used when the agency proposes to change the language of a previously adopted rule.
+Repeal of a rule is used when the agency proposes to repeal a previously adopted or amended rule.

+SECTION 305.
 REGULATORY ANALYSIS.

-6 (a) An agency shall prepare a regulatory analysis for a rule proposed by the agency 7 [having an estimated economic impact of more than [\$ 1.1.
-8 (b) [An agency shall prepare a regulatory analysis for any rule proposed by the agency 9 having an estimated economic impact of less than [\$], if, within [20] days after the notice of 10 the proposed adoption of the rule is published, a written request for the analysis is filed with the 11 agency by [the Governor], [another agency], [or] [a member of the Legislature].
-The agency 12 shall then prepare a regulatory analysis of the proposed rule].
-[An agency shall prepare a 13 negative declaration statement of no estimated economic impact or no estimated fiscal impact for 14 any rule proposed by the agency that has no economic or fiscal impact from adoption of the 15 rule.]
-16 (c) A regulatory analysis must contain: 17 (1) a description of any persons or classes of persons that would be affected by 18 the rule and the costs and benefits to that class of persons; 19 (2) an estimate of the probable impact, economic and otherwise, of the rule upon 20 affected classes; 21 (3) a comparison of the probable costs and benefits of the rule to the probable 22 costs and benefits of inaction; and 23 (4) a determination of whether there are less costly or less intrusive methods for achieving the purpose of the rule.
+- (a) An agency shall prepare a regulatory analysis for a rule proposed to be adopted , amended, or repealed by the agency having an estimated economic impact of more than [\$ .].
+[An agency shall prepare a regulatory analysis for any rule proposed to be adopted , amended, or repealed by the agency having an estimated economic impact of less than [\$ ], if, not later than [20] days after the notice of the proposed adoption, amendment , or repeal of the rule is published, a written request for the analysis is filed with the agency by [the governor] [,] [another agency] [,] [or] [a member of the Legislature].
+The agency shall then prepare a regulatory analysis of the rule proposed to be adopted , amended, or repealed.]. - (b) An agency shall prepare a statement of no estimated economic impact for any rule proposed to be adopted, amended, or repealed by the agency the adoption, amendment, or repeal of which has no economic impact. - (c) A regulatory analysis must contain: - (1) a description of any person or classes of persons that would be affected by the rule proposed to be adopted, amended, or repealed and the costs and benefits to that person or